susestudio/studio-help/400_use/100_virtualbox.md

 popular solution for using the VMDK appliance format.
 It is free software (GPL) and available on most popular platforms.

-Virtualbox needs .ovf files to import virtual machines.
+VirtualBox needs .ovf files to import virtual machines.
 SUSE Studio built VMs contain vmdk and vmx files.
 To use your VMs in VirtualBox, perform these steps: